 If you are not a U.S. citizen, you may have different arrangements under your home country.
-Please check with your government travel page for the protcols.
+Please check with your government travel advisory for the protocols.
 Many of the European, Asian and African countries have permanent diplomatic missions in the DPRK and citizens of those countries may call upon their home embassy in case of an emergency.

 Is there an age restriction on your tours?

-Anyone over the age of 18 can travel with us independently.
-Those from ages 13-17 need parental permission to travel with us independently, although adult accompaniment is strongly recommended.
+Anyone of age 18 and above can travel with us independently.
+Those of ages 13-17 required parental permission to travel with us independently, although adult accompaniment is strongly recommended.
 Those under 13 must travel with a parent or guardian.
 Please inquire about discounts for travelers under the age of 13.

 I am ethnically Korean.
 Can I visit North Korea?

 Yes!
 Ethnic Koreans are welcome to join any of our tours so long as you are traveling on a passport that is valid for travel to the DPRK.
 If you have Korean language skills, you will be at an advantage and you are encouraged to use them.
-Speaking in Korean is a great way to bond with our guides and to get closer interaction with locals.
+Speaking in Korean is a great way to bond with our guides and to share closer interactions with locals.

 How can I book a tour?